Home

 Irish is one of those languages which seems to have a very big disconnect between how it is written and how it is spoken.
 This makes learning it from a book a little difficult.
 It's a language that must be heard to get a handle on its spoken form.
 Once the spelling conventions and basic pronunciation are learned, it really isn't that difficult.
 Luckily, Irish is having a resurgence before the language was really endangered, like some of the other Celtic tongues.

-There are also a number of online sources to get an early start learning Irish, and there are a wide variety of general resources to use it once you get going.
+There are a number of online sources to get an early start learning Irish, and there are a wide variety of general resources to use it once you get going.

 Internet/Free Learning Irish A whole bunch of lessons in order with lots of pronunciation clues and vocabulary.
 Mostly designed for Americans, with their pronunciation particularities, learning Irish on their own.